Toledo Correctional Institution

 The Toledo Correctional Institution (ToCI) is a state prison for men located in Toledo, Lucas County, Ohio, owned and operated by the Ohio Department of Rehabilitation and Correction.

 The facility was opened in 2000, and houses approximately 750 maximum security inmates.
 The Toledo Correctional Institution houses Protective Custody inmates Level 3 and above, Level 4 offenders, and ERH1, ERH2, and ERH 3 level inmates.
 ERH is the highest security levels in Ohio.
-John Putnam, who participated in the special forces rescue of captured Private First Class Jessica Lynch in Iraq, assisted in the development of the outer security barriers.